18F/handbook/_pages/getting-started/equipment.md

 ### Rules

-- GSA IT will ask for your Apple ID and password. **Do not send your personal Apple ID or password to IT.** Ask them to set up a new Apple ID with your GSA email address, or set one up for yourself and use [Fugacious](https://fugacious.18f.gov/) to send them your password securely.
+- GSA IT will ask for your Apple ID and password. **Do not send your personal Apple ID or password to IT.** Ask them to set up a new Apple ID with your GSA email address, or set one up for yourself and use Google Hangouts to send them your password.
 (Never share passwords over email.)

 - Change the phone's passcode.
 The new code should be known only to you.